 Fundaztic Returns on Investment

-Needless to say, the money I put into Fundaztic has earned me quite a handsome return, and compared to the FD rates you get from banks, this is a no-brainer.
+Needless to say, the money I put into Fundaztic has earned me quite a decent return compared to the FD rates you get from banks.

 The dashboard has a nifty tool that allows you to have a quick glance at your current portfolio.
-According to their calculation, my investment has generated returns in excess of 24% which is astounding.
-Do bear in mind though that all investments carry a risk but I am relieved to say that so far none of my investments were defaulted.
+According to their calculation, my investment has generated returns in excess of 24%.
+Do bear in mind though that all investments carry a risk.

 In conclusion, Fundaztic remains one of my favourite P2P platforms so far and would highly recommend anyone looking for alternative investments to start grabbing a slice of the SME funding pie.